anamaytamrakar/Ensemble-Techniques/README.md

 # Ensemble-Techniques
 This repository contains my project which helped in understanding the Ensemble Techniques for Artificial Intelligence and Machine Learning.

+Leveraged customer information of bank marketing campaigns to predict whether a customer will subscribe to term deposit or not.
+Different classification algorithms like Decision tree, Logistic Regression were used.
+Ensemble techniques like Random forest were used to further improve the classification results.

 1. Writing a python code using scikitlearn, pandas, numpy and others in Jupyter notebook to train and test the ensemble model.
 2. First creating a model using standard classification algorithm.
     Model performance.